Jerrysuper123/javaIntroduction/springConcepts.md

 Think of a WAR file as a ZIP archive that Tomcat understands and can deploy.

-# IOC - inversion od control (a principle) and DI - dependency injection (design pattern)
+# IOC - inversion of control (a design principle - object creation is shifted from app code to framework or container ) and DI - dependency injection (design pattern)

 IOC - inverting the control
 - create obj, maintain and destroy the obj, and control the flow